crazoter/panplus/README.md

 7. To build the documentation, execute `npm run make_docs`.
 Documentation uses jsdoc (refer to package.json).

 ### Download & Installation
-You can download and install this chrome extension from the store via this URL: [TO LIST].
+You can download and install this chrome extension from the store via this URL: https://tinyurl.com/panplus.

 ### FAQ